MarcoLodini/windows365/Windows365/link/secure-out-process-plugin.md

 Create the actual plugin by using the plugin factory's `CreatePluginAPI` (defined in the RDP plugin itself).

 ### What does the RDP server application have to do to send/receive data?
 The server application can use the [WTSVirtualChannelOpenEx](https://learn.microsoft.com/en-us/windows/win32/api/wtsapi32/nf-wtsapi32-wtsvirtualchannelopenex) API to open a dynamic virtual channel to the RDP plugin running in the client machine by passing the `WTS_CHANNEL_OPTION_DYNAMIC` flag.
-This opens a duplex channel between the RDP client and server application.
+This API opens a duplex channel between the RDP client and server application.

 It can then write data to the virtual channel using the [WTSVirtualChannelWrite](https://learn.microsoft.com/en-us/windows/win32/api/wtsapi32/nf-wtsapi32-wtsvirtualchannelwrite) API and similarly read data from the channel using the [WTSVirtualChannelRead](https://learn.microsoft.com/en-us/windows/win32/api/wtsapi32/nf-wtsapi32-wtsvirtualchannelread) API.
-Note that the prerequisites of opening this dynamic virtual channel are:
+The prerequisites of opening this dynamic virtual channel are:
 1. an RDP connection must exist between the RDP client and server
 2. the RDP plugin must already be loaded in the client machine